material-motion/material-motion/specifications/plans/TimelineTween.md

 |:------------------|:-------|
 | None | Drafting |

-TweenBetween describes tween animations that are placed on a normalized timeline.
+TweenBetween describes tween animations that occur during a transition between two states.

-TweenBetween's primary utility is in defining **transitions**.

 > Note that this motion family can/should compose to [`Tween`](Tween.md) or [`KeyframeTween`](KeyframeTween.md).